 In April 2009, the FASB issued FSP FAS 115-2 and FAS 124-2, Recognition and Presentation of Other-Than-Temporary Impairments (included in FASB ASC Topic 320, Investments-Debt and Equity Securities), which amends the recognition guidance for other-than-temporary impairments (OTTI) of debt securities and expands the financial statement disclosures for OTTI on debt and equity securities.
 When an other-than-temporary impairment has occurred, the amount of the other-than-temporary impairment recognized in earnings depends on whether a company intends to sell the security or more likely than not will be required to sell the security before recovery of its amortized cost basis less any current-period credit loss.
-If a company intends to sell the security or more likely than not will be required to sell the security before recovery of its amortized cost basis less any current-period credit loss, the other-than-temporary impairment is recognized in earnings equal to the entire difference between the investment's amortized cost basis and its fair value at the balance sheet date.
+If a company intends to sell the security or more likely than not will be required to sell the security of its amortized cost basis less any current-period credit loss.
+If a company intends to sell the security and its fair value at the balance sheet date.
 If a company does not intend to sell the security and it is not more likely than not that a company will be required to sell the security before recovery of its amortized cost basis less any current-period credit loss, the other-than-temporary impairment is separated into the amount representing the credit loss and the amount related to all other factors.
 The amount of the total other-than-temporary impairment related to the credit loss is recognized in earnings.
-The amount of the total other-than-temporary impairment related to other comprehensive income, net of applicable income taxes.
+The amount of the total other-than-temporary impairment related to other factors is recognized in other comprehensive income, net of applicable income taxes.